schilltyler/capstone/ObsidianVault/Syllabus.md

 ## Hacking without permission
 Automatic F, and I will report you.

+### AI
+You are welcome to use LLMs to help explain how something works, but in general I recommend not using them right form the start.
+This robs you of the pedagogic value of learning something from scratch.
+For code, you are allowed to use tools like copilot that autocomplete but you are forbidden from using them in agent mode to create anything that is critical to the course.
+For example, this means  you are not allowed to use them to solve homework, to implement critical features of the  capstone (these will be clearly marked).
+You are welcome to use them for write ups, documentation,  and for generating boilerplate code (eg makefiles).
+I still don't recommend doing this.

+The golden rule here is don't submit code or work that you don't understand.
+I reserve the right to quiz you on anything you submit.
 ### Course network
 In order to participate in the post exploitation task. students will need to connect to the class VPN.
 This will allow you to access Post Exploitation Challenges.
 This network is monitored.
 If I catch you deviating from the scope of the assignment, I will ban you from the network, and will not add you back.
 If you lose your VPN credentials, I will re provision them at my earliest convenience.
 But, this could take some time.
 So, try not to lose your credentials :).
 Take backups.
+You will get 25 pre-shared keys that you can use to add devices to your account.
+If  you run out, you did something wrong.

 # Using your phone during class
-Please don't?
+Please don't.

 ### Eating During Class
-The lecture takes place during dinner.
+The lecture takes place around dinner.
 There will be a break to allow students to eat halfway through each lecture.
 If you have a food allergy, please let me know ASAP!
 Until the class list is stabilized, do not bring foods containing peanuts, sesame, tree nuts ...etc.
 You are welcome to order food to class!
 You are also welcome to eat during class so long as it is not distracting to other folks.
-I.e. Maybe don't eat microwaved tuna :).
+I.e. Maybe don't eat microwaved tuna  or eat something that is especially noisy or distracting.
+Be courteous  to your fellow students :).

 ### Late Policy
 - You are allocated 3 late days for the semester, and may use them at your discretion.
 - You may ask for more late days for extenuating circumstances.
 I am usually pretty reasonable when it comes to providing extensions-- but the time to do it is not the night before a deadline.
-- Late days may only be used on reverse engineering assignments, or coding assignments.
+- Late days may only be used on coding assignments or the first two capstone milestones.
 - There are no late days for the capstone project or exercises.
 - I do not accept submissions for exercises if you are remote without a prior agreement.